 Listing 13-28: The implementation of the search function from Chapter 12

-We can write this code in a much shorter way by using iterator adaptor methods instead.
+We can write this code in a much more concise way using iterator adaptor methods.
 This also lets us avoid having a mutable intermediate results vector.
 The functional programming style prefers to minimize the amount of mutable state to make code clearer.
 Removing the mutable state might make it easier for us to make a future enhancement to make searching happen in parallel, since we wouldn’t have to manage concurrent access to the results vector.
 Listing 13-29 shows this change:

 Filename: src/lib.rs